 Based on the information gathered concerning this review, we estimate [how long and when you anticipate beginning.
 This could be days, hours, etc.] The Client may request additional services at our standard hourly rate as applicable.
 [This sentence is extremely important, as the client must know that your estimate for this engagement is only for those services defined above.
 If additional items are defined or requested during the execution of this engagement – they cost.
 Think of this as change orders when you build a house.]

-We estimate $000.00 in fees, and approximately $00 in travel related expenses.
+We estimate £000.00 in fees, and approximately £00 in travel related expenses.
 [You fill in the amounts, just make sure you have covered everything and there are no surprises.
 People hate surprises!]

 All fee estimates are based on experience, an assumption of adequacy of needed resources, internal controls and the degree of assistance of your staff.
 Should any situation arise that will materially increase this estimate, we will advise you immediately.
 All services not included in the scope of this engagement are, of course, on a fee basis with a minimum billing of 1/4 hour as described below.
 [This paragraph is very important as it defines expectations on both parties to the agreement, you and the client.]